-We know you're probably busy with 4/20 celebrations.
-Or maybe we caught you planning an Arbor Day blowout for next week.
-But let's not forget about Earth Day.
+You're probably busy planning your 4/20 celebrations or an Arbor Day blowout right now, but let's not forget about Earth Day.

-April 22 is a time to give thanks to our planet.
+Falling on April 22, Earth Day is a time to give thanks to our planet.
 Maybe caress some grass or compliment a flower or something.

-But once that's done, consider throwing your purchasing power behind brands that do the world some good.
+But once that's done, consider throwing your purchasing power behind a few brands that do the world some good.

-Here are 20 sustainability-focused brands to shop on Earth Day.
+To that end, here are 24 sustainability-focused brands to shop on Earth Day.
 Or any day.

 Allbirds: The now-ubiquitous shoe brand is a champion for planet Earth.
 The company is transparent about its carbon footprint and encourages other brands to work toward helping the planet.
 They offset all their emissions to operate as a carbon neutral business, aiming to become a climate positive operation by using natural materials and supporting regenerative agriculture sources.